Getting Started with Resources

 When selecting resources by matching tags, one or more tags are specified to define which resources to include or exclude.
 If resources are created in your cloud that match the specified group tags, the resource will automatically join the resource group and be managed by its schedule and respond to its power up and down events.

-PowerDown calculates usage statistics for all resources, teams, schedules and for your entire account.
-This information is presented in the Resource List, Schedule List, Team List and for the account on the Dashboard.
+PowerDown calculates usage statistics for all resources, schedules, clouds and for your account.
+This information is presented in the Cloud Visualizer, Schedule List, Cloud List and for the account on the Dashboard.

 The following statistics are computed: